-When starting guitar the first choices you make will open or close doors to long term goals.
-This article is designed to minimise your investment of time, cost and frustration by increasing your awareness of early obstacles to progress that may clutter the pathway to rewards.
+When starting guitar the first choices you make will effect long term goals.
+This article is designed to minimize your investment of time, cost and frustration by increasing your awareness of early obstacles to progress.

 Don’t put steel strings on a nylon string guitar or nylon strings on a steel string guitar.
 The inner bracing of the nylon string guitar is planned with tone production in mind.
 The steel string models have an inner bracing that is designed for greater strength (to support the greater tension of steel strings).
 A steel string guitar derives it’s tone from the higher tension, and the nylon strings resonate more from the wood.
 Both produce a beautiful sound with the strings they are designed for.
 Steel strings damage a nylon string guitar, and nylon strings have too little tension to sound good on steel string guitars.

 Private lessons are most essential in the early stages before habits are solidified.
-Class lessons are not very good for the beginner because they don’t allow for the detailed guidance required to establish good technique.
-I teach classes on the many topics that lend themselves to classes.
-Ensemble playing requires a class.
-I do workshops and masters classes when I perform.
-It gives me a chance to dispense literature and share ideas.
-But I am often saddened when a player can comprehend a great idea but will never play it because his technique took a wrong turn in the beginning and kept on that course until his muscle memory was locked.
-(See www.guitarwork.com/learning/exercises/the relaxation response.
-Choosing a teacher requires some considerations.
-Ask your perspective teacher to sight read some music for you.
+Class and video lessons are not as good for the beginner because they don’t allow for the detailed guidance required to establish good technique.
+I teach classes on topics that lend themselves to classes (ensemble playing requires a class).
+Master classes give me a chance to dispense literature and share ideas for advanced players but personal attention assures that your technique doesn't take a wrong turn.
+When choosing a teacher ask your perspective teacher to sight read some music for you.
 Degrees are an indicator since most music majors can sight read, and answer questions about music fundamentals.
 Hear your teacher play to see how flexible he/she is.
 If your teacher is on the road performing a great deal ask how often the lessons might be disrupted, and if substitute teachers will fill in the gap.

 Some work harder than others in the beginning, but there is no one that is incapable of advancing in music.
 Don’t erode your self confidence by saying you can’t.
-A choice to stop is often appropriate and OK.
+A choice to stop is often appropriate but seldom is lack of ability the real reason.
 But if you follow the practice schedule below you will find the rewards hard to resist.

 Practice Schedules vary from person to person.
 Here is a general outline (as a starting place) that is easy to work with, and productive.
 The first few weeks are short because building new skills require concentrated attention.
 Practice is the art of building new skills.
 Playing is the use of already learned skills.
 Since your reservoir of skills starts out empty, your first guitar experience is largely work.
 If you try to do too much too soon without the reward of playing you may tire.
 Adjusting your life to sitting with the guitar at the same time and place each day is a great accomplishment, as great as the practice itself.